-However the common misconception related to DT, is the usage of the term within the context of modest modernisation of legacy systems – this move should be considered as a digitisation.
+The common misconception related to Digital Technology is the usage of the term within the context of modest modernisation of legacy systems – this move should be considered as a digitisation.
 Therefore, if we talk about true digital business transformation, it is imperative for the process to cover almost every area of the organisation.
 Below, you will find a selection of 10 successful companies that got it right.

 Porsche, the German automotive manufacturer, best known for its high-performance cars, has been transforming its business for a long time: digitisation ranges from R&D centres to software development projects that are aimed at gathering customers’ feedback.

 Thanks to the tech-savvy CEO Kevin Johnson the company was able to leverage its business to another level, considerably growing in size.
-Currently, Starbucks is the third largest restaurant chain and solely in 2019, it managed to add 1,900 locations, as well as, generate 7% unit growth.
+Currently, Starbucks is the third-largest restaurant chain, and solely in 2019 it added 1,900 new locations, generating 7% unit growth.

 The main challenge Unilever is facing during the process of digital transformation is its size.
 It has 2.5 billion daily customers and runs 300 production facilities, operating across 190 different countries.
-Yet, due to the commitment and investments in bespoke software development, it has been able to achieve main objectives so far.
+Yet, due to the commitment and investments in bespoke software development, so fat it has been able to achieve its main objectives.

 Digital transformation is also present during the production process.
 Having data and predictive analytics capabilities, Unilever is able to increase the accuracy of demand estimations and plan its production.
 Furthermore, Unilever launched 10 new data-driven brands in 2018.
 Each of them can bring new products from scratch to the shelves in less than 6 months.

-Gary Keller the co-founder and CEO of the company, by announcing in 2018 that the company is no longer a real estate company but becomes a technology company that specialises in real estate, marked the turning point of its development.
+In 2018 Gary Keller, the co-founder and CEO of the company, announced that the firm is no longer a real estate company but becomes a technology company that specialises in real estate.
+This marked the turning point of its development.

-IKEA is one of the best examples showing how a traditional company can pave a way in digital transformation.
-It has been pushing a robust plan to offer an omnichannel shopping experience, strengthening their position with e-commerce.
+IKEA is one of the best examples showing how a traditional company can pave the way in digital transformation.
+It has been pushing a robust plan to offer an omnichannel shopping experience, strengthening its position with e-commerce.

 Apart from changing to smaller-format shops, the Swedish company allows its consumers to use augmented reality to choose furniture before making an actual purchase.
 In 2017 the company also bought TaskRabbit, a platform for hiring people, helping Ikea customers to find someone to assemble furniture.

-Recently, an announcement has been made, that Ikea acquired Geomagical Labs, the company known for its advanced 3D and visual AI technology.
-The new feature of the app will allow customers to upload pictures which will be automatically rendered in 3D.
+Recently, an announcement has been made that Ikea acquired Geomagical Labs, the company known for its advanced 3D and visual AI technology.
+The new feature of the app will allow customers to upload pictures that will be automatically rendered in 3D.
 As a result, prospect buyers will have a chance to swap old items out and new ones in.

-In 2003 LEGO was on the brink of bankruptcy, yet since that time thanks to successful implementation of digital transformation, they have been thriving.
-The company executives learned a lesson and finally acknowledged a new type of customers.
+In 2003 LEGO was on the brink of bankruptcy, yet since that time thanks to the successful implementation of digital transformation it has been thriving.
+The company executives learned a lesson and finally acknowledged a new type of customer.

-Over the time, DHL managed to develop a great stock management and supply chain.
+Over time, DHL managed to develop great stock management and supply chain.
 Almost every step is automated, making it sufficient and easy to use for all employees.

 Yet, the board decided to team up with Ricoh and Ubimax, making usage of smart glasses in its warehouses.
-It is used for bar codes reading, reducing the number of errors to minimum.
+They are used for bar code reading, reducing the number of errors to minimum.
 Results?
-According to DHL it brought 25% efficiency increase during the picking process.
+According to DHL, it brought a 25% efficiency increase during the picking process.

-In a move to accelerate digitalization the company also introduced a plan dubbed Strategy 2025.
-According to the official statement, the company will spend around 2.2bn dollars expecting profitable long-term growth of core businesses, such as the quality of networks and modernisation of the intercontinental fleet.
+In a move to accelerate digitalisation, the company also introduced a plan dubbed Strategy 2025.
+According to the official statement, the company will spend around 2.2bn dollars expecting profitable long-term growth of core businesses.

 The best example of that is the SNKRS app which offers limited shoes only to those with the highest scores of interactions.
 Nike is also known for its widespread usage of analytics.